ifiok1equere/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: contains command that when executed moves the betty file from the tmp directory to the tmp/my_first_directory
 8-firstdelete: contains command that when executed will delete the file betty from the /temp/my_first_directory directory
 9-firstdirdeletion: contains command that when executed will delete the /tmp/my_first_directory directory
+10-back: contain command to change the working directory to the previous one